elee33/BCOG200-final-project/readme.txt

-1. For our project, we want to create a standard 5-letter wordle game with different categorical options that apply to our bcog200 course!
-The user will be able to select a category that the word will be from and receive 5 chances to guess the wordle correctly.
-After each guess, the user will receive an output of which letters they correctly guessed and if their position in the word is correct.
+Python Wordle Game: BCOG Edition

+1. For our BCOG200 course project, we have developed a Wordle game specifically themed around neuroscience and psychology.
+This Python-based game challenges players to guess a 5-letter word correctly within six attempts.
+The words are chosen from various categories relevant to our course content.
+After each guess, the player receives feedback through colors that indicate whether the letters are correct, misplaced, or incorrect.
+This version of Wordle is designed not only to be fun but also to enhance the player’s knowledge of BCOG-related terms.

 2. 3 Functions:
   a.
 Choose Category Function - The user will be able to select from various psychology or neuroscience categories that their word will be from.